Semi-abelian analogues of Schanuel Conjecture and applications: 1-motives and torsors

 \subsection{Motivic Galois groups of 1-motives}

-\begin{definition} A 1-motive $M=[u:X \rightarrow G]$ over $K$ consists in a group scheme $X$, defined by a finitely generated free $\ZZ\,$-module, which is a locally constant group scheme for the \'etale topology, an extension $G$ of an abelian variety $A$ by a torus $T$ and a group morphism $u:X \to G(K)$. \end{definition}
+\begin{definition} A 1-motive $M=[u:X \rightarrow G]$ over an arbitrary scheme $S$ consists of: \begin{itemize} \item a group scheme $X$ over $S$, defined by a finitely generated free $\ZZ\,$-module, which is a locally constant group scheme for the \'etale topology, \item an extension $G$ of an abelian $S$-scheme $A$ by an $S$-torus $T_0$, which is defined over $S$, \item a morphism $u:X \to G$ of group schemes over $S$. \end{itemize}